don/ITP-DeviceToDatabase/Assignments/assignment-week-4.md

    a.
 When did the outside sensor break and stop sending data? <br/>
    b.
 Show the min and max temperature in the root cellar by year <br/>
    c.
-What was the lowest temperature recorded 2018? <br/>
+What was the lowest temperature recorded in 2018? <br/>

   Challenge: Which sensor recorded the lowest temperature 2018 and when?
 Hint: you need a subquery.